What we do

 Cultural events: Our events range from readings by visiting German writers to gallery tours of German comic book art, musical evenings and film screenings.
 We also provide support to the German Drama Company's annual student drama production.

 Supporting German studies: Every year, the Auckland Goethe Society Exams test Auckland school students on their knowledge of the German language.
-In 2015, 400 students participated in these competitive examinations.
-90 were then invited to the speaking examinations held at the university in August.
+Every year, a huge number of students participate in these competitive examinations, and the winners were then invited to the speaking examinations held at the university, normally in August.
 We also arrange events for university students, such as German exchange information evenings.

 Speaking German: We host regular social events where our members can speak in German.
 You don't need to be a native speaker to come along!